microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/HTMLClient.md

 ```

 ## Render a card
-To render a card, you instantiate an AdaptiveCard, parse the card object and call render() to get a HtmlElement that can be inserted
+To render a card, you instantiate an AdaptiveCard, parse the card object and call `render()` to get a HtmlElement that can be inserted
-into a div.
+into a \<div\>.

 ```javascript
 function renderCard(targetDiv, cardObject) {